softsuiteng/wjbmr/content/articles/knowledge-and-practice-of-food-hygiene-and-safety-among-food-vendors-in-a-tertiary-health-facility-and-its-environs-in-akwa-ibom-state/index.md

 ---
-title: "Knowledge and Practice of Food Hygiene and Safety Among Food Vendors in a Tertiary Health Facility and Its Environs in Akwa Ibom Stat"
+title: "Knowledge and Practice of Food Hygiene and Safety Among Food Vendors in a Tertiary Health Facility and Its Environs in Akwa Ibom State"
 date: 2020-04-15T10:00:00+01:00
 draft: false